pedak/sync-oai/README.md

 # ResourceSync OAI-Adapter

-The ResourceSync OAI-Adapter propagates changing via the resync /protocollinfrastructure.
+The ResourceSync Simulator simulates a changing Web data source.

-A client is provided to synchronize a filesystem directory with the resources.
+A client is provided to synchronize a filesystem directory with the simulated resources.

 ## Quick start